alexkasko/springjdbc-typed-queries/README.md

 To use these methods from your code you should implement parameters interface (`SelectSomeDataFromFoo$Params`, it usually may be implemented by existing domain-model objects) and provide a row mapper ( [springjdbc-constructor-mapper](https://github.com/alexkasko/springjdbc-constructor-mapper) may be used).

+For queries with single parameters methods with that concrete parameter will be generated instead of parameter wrapper
+interface:

+    <T> T selectSomething(long fooId, RowMapper<T> mapper)

 Additional methods may be generated (enabled by plugin config parameters):
  * execute select and return iterator - `useIterableJdbcTemplate` flag